Background Information to the school

 - To ensure that children have access to free, fresh drinking water throughout the school day.

-All our school meals are provided by Absolutely Catering services and meet current government standards.
+All our school meals are provided by Food For Thought services and meet current government standards.
 School meals include the use of fresh fruit and vegetables each day as a choice for the children.
 They provide a hot and cold option, both of which pay regard to nutritional balance and healthy options.
 All children regardless of their place in the queue or time slot given for lunch are able to select a nutritionally balanced lunch though choices may be different.
 Meals are reviewed at least twice a year and menus are displayed for pupils and staff and distributed to parents.

 It is important to note that not all parents take up their FSM entitlement.